By Donna Cardillo, RN, MA, CSP

 Most libraries publish a monthly schedule of classes, lectures, and special events.
 I once noticed an upcoming lecture called “How to Self-Publish a Book.”
 I had dreamed of someday writing a book, and I wanted to learn more.
 It turned out that I was the only one to show up for the lecture that night.
 I had the undivided attention of an experienced author for one full hour!
 Besides valuable information and insights, along with a promise to help me if I decided to get started, she recommended lots of good books I could read on the subject – all of them on the shelves of my public library.

 Depending on their size and scope, some libraries have whole research departments to help you with more in-depth searches.
-If you need help finding some medical literature or have a topic to research, consult a medical librarian at your current institution or a nearby facility.
+If you’re in healthcare and need help finding some related literature or have a topic to research, consult a health sciences librarian at your current institution or a nearby facility.
 There was a time that I wasn’t employed by a hospital, but wanted to review current editions of a healthcare magazine.
 I called a local hospital library and mentioned that I was a nurse who lived in the community and wondered if I could come in and look at recent copies of the magazine.
 The only question the librarian asked me was, “What time will you be in?
 I’ll get them down off the shelf for you.”

 If you’re thinking about how small your local library is, stop.
 Almost all of them are part of a larger system and can tap its resources.
 Sometimes they have reciprocal privileges with neighboring systems.